 Step eight: Evaluation of drug abuse or use of alcohol

 It is common for individuals going through a mental condition to turn to drugs or alcohol to subside the symptoms.
 These two things diminish the disturbing feelings that usually come from the disorder.
 For this reason, it is crucial for anyone who doubts a mental disorder to note whether there is a misuse of alcohol or prescription drugs.

-Because drug abuse and substance use is a complicated mental condition on its own, it is vital to seek help immediately.
+Because drug abuse and substance use are complicated mental conditions, it is vital to seek help immediately.
 However, it is also essential to highlight whether the individual may have a co-occurring mental health condition.
 This is because the underlying condition may be significant to cure substance use.

 The need for medical disorder treatment

 Once you have identified that the person you love has a mental disorder with careful observation and analysis, seek professional help.
-In case of a suspected mental health problem, a psychiatric professional will guide you through the procedure.
+A psychiatric professional will guide you through the procedure in case of a suspected mental health problem.
 These individuals are incredibly resourceful and proficient in doing their jobs.
 With the help of rehabilitation and psychotherapy, doctors will treat behavioral or mental issues.